Skip Navigation

 What you'll study

-During the first year of the professional policing degree, you’ll build a solid and comprehensive foundation in the knowledge and skills that are at the heart of good policing.
-We’ll help you to understand the role of policing in society and introduce you to the criminal justice system.
-You will also cover what motivates people to commit a crime, along with modules in evidence-based and response policing, and how the law helps protect society’s most vulnerable.
-The first year is designed to give you a strong foundation of knowledge to take forward into the rest of your policing course.
+During the first year of the BSc (Hons) Professional Policing degree, you’ll build a solid and comprehensive foundation in the knowledge and skills that are at the heart of good policing and academic learning.
+You’ll come to understand the role of policing in society and be introduced to the criminal justice system.
+You will also cover what motivates people to commit a crime, along with modules in evidence-based policing, response policing, and how police help protect society’s most vulnerable.

 Compulsory modules: